marlonecobos/rangemap/README.md

 ##### Species ranges on environmental factor maps

 The *ranges\_emaps* function represents one or more ranges of the same species on various maps of environmental factors (e.g. climatic variables) to detect implications of using one or other type of range regarding the environmental conditions in the area.
-Figures can be saved usign some of the function arguments.
+Figures can be saved using some of the function arguments.

-The function's help can be consulted usign the following line of code:
+The function's help can be consulted using the following line of code:

 ``` r
 help(ranges_emaps)